-We wanted some fresh air after pin-balling around the busy streets of Chiang Mai, so we took a bus five hours up-country to stay with Preeya’s family friend, Kusumal, in her secluded mountain town resort (Suk Santi) north of Mae Chan.
+I wanted some fresh air after pin-balling around the busy streets of Chiang Mai, so I took a bus five hours up-country to stay in a secluded mountain town resort (Suk Santi) north of Mae Chan.

-Kusumal manages an important part of an organization called Not For Sale, a group devoted to stopping human trafficking in the region.
+Kusumal owns the house, and also manages an important part of an organization called Not For Sale, a group devoted to stopping human trafficking in the region.
 Most of the trafficking is of Burmese children, who are left homeless without any family or identity, and sold on the sex market.

-We haven’t seen another tourist since we arrived a few nights ago, and all of the locals have been incredibly friendly and hospitable.
+I haven’t seen another tourist since I arrived a few nights ago, and all of the locals have been incredibly friendly and hospitable.
 The area is located in a green valley at the base of a 6,000 foot mountain range and is part of The Golden Triangle.

-Kusumal let us borrow her motorbike and we have spent each day trailblazing every back-road and footpath we have come across.
+Kusumal let me borrow her motorbike and I spent each day trailblazing every back-road and footpath we have come across.
 The exploration has lead us to some roots self-sustaining mountain villages, hidden temples, and some of the most beautiful landscapes I’ve ever seen.

 The Golden Triangle is one of Asia’s main opium-producing areas.
 It is an area of around 367,000 square miles that overlaps the mountains of four countries of Southeast Asia: Myanmar (Burma), Vietnam, Laos and Thailand.